m-lab/mlab-ns/README.md

 Note: These instructions require billing to be enabled on your GCP project, as the data population process will exhaust a free-tiered project's daily AppEngine quota.

-Note: These instructions require you to have `nagios.csv`, which is not under source control as it contains secret credentials, but is available to authorized users here: https://goo.gl/tfEg1v.
+Note: These instructions require you to have files named `nagios.csv` and `prometheus.csv`, which are not under source control as they contains secret credentials, but is available to authorized users here: https://goo.gl/tfEg1v.
+Manually create those two files and paste the file content found at that URL into the files before running the `appcfg.py` commands below.

 ```
 # Replace URL with other project's URL if not populating mlab-nstesting